kuanyui/stardict-flashcard/README.rst

 After a word can be recited up to 5 times (default), the word will be archived into current archive file automatically.

+    Sometimes you may have added some wrong word, you can delete it from flashcard with ``Delete`` key.

 Manage Archives
 ---------------